-One of our aim is to place a monument to Edward Bransfield in his birthplace of Ballinacurra, Cork in January 2020 to commemorate the 200th anniversary of his achievement of leading the first expedition to see and chart the Antarctic mainland.
+The main aim of the Remembering Edward Bransfield committee was to place a monument to Edward Bransfield in his birthplace of Ballinacurra, Cork in January 2020 to commemorate the 200th anniversary of his achievement of leading the first expedition to see and chart the Antarctic mainland.

 After many months of research, discussion and debate, the committee agreed the wording for the monument and a design submitted by renowned local sculptor Matthew Thompson.